Awnage/AngularZF1/README.md

 Notes:
 Lodash and Moment aren't angular modules, but they are required by other angular modules so we make it easy by making a plugin for it.

+Dependencies are automatically included whenever possible:

+* The Restangular plugin will
+automatically include Lodash in the view.
+* angular-bootstrap-calendar will
-The Restangular plugin will automatically include Lodash in the view. angular-bootstrap-calendar will automatically include Moment in the view.
+automatically include Moment in the view.

-Aria, Messages and Animate are required by Angular Material, so they are automatically included in the view when Material is included.
+* Aria, Messages and Animate are required by Angular Material, so they are automatically included in the view when Material is included.
+* Angular-addtocalendar depends on angular-file-saver so it is automatically included in the view when AddToCalendar is included.